anishapant21/PyTen-Bug-Fix-Analysis/README.md

 ### 2.2.3 Number of Issue Comments (Comments)

-The number of issue comments in GitHub can be an indicator of the level of activity, priority and progress in the bug-fixing process.**[Panjer et al. [17]]** A large number of personal interests (large star count  or lots of comments) in a bug is an indication of bug popularity and may impact bug ﬁxing time. **[Comparison of Seven Bug Report Types: A Case-study of Google Chrome Browser Project]** has found that bugs having less than four comments (less discussion) get ﬁxed faster as compared to other bugs.
+The number of issue comments in GitHub can be an indicator of the level of activity, priority and progress in the bug-fixing process.
+A large number of personal interests (large star count  or lots of comments) in a bug is an indication of bug popularity and may impact bug ﬁxing time. **[[4](https://github.com/anishapant21/PyTen-Bug-Fix-Analysis/edit/main/README.md#5-references)]** has found that bugs having less than four comments (less discussion) get ﬁxed faster as compared to other bugs.

 ### 2.2.4 Author Association (AuthorA)

 Author association on GitHub describes the connection between a user who submitted an issue and their level of involvement with the repository where the issue was submitted.
-The authors of the issues extracted from Pytorch and Tensorflow are Collaborators, contributors, members, and none.
+The authors of the issues extracted from Pytorch and Tensorflow are Collaborators, contributors, members, and none. <br/>
-MEMBER: The user is a member of the organization that owns the repository
+MEMBER: The user is a member of the organization that owns the repository <br/>
-CONTRIBUTOR: The user has contributed to the repository by opening an issue, creating a pull request, or commenting on an issue or pull request.
+CONTRIBUTOR: The user has contributed to the repository by opening an issue, creating a pull request, or commenting on an issue or pull request. <br/>
-COLLABORATOR: The user has been given push access to the repository.
+COLLABORATOR: The user has been given push access to the repository. <br/>
-NONE: The user has no association with the repository.
+NONE: The user has no association with the repository. <br/>

 The author associated with an issue in GitHub can play a role in determining the priority of issue fixing.
 Issues created by COLLABORATORs, MEMBERs, or OWNERs of a repository may be given higher priority because these users are typically more closely involved with the project and may have a better understanding of its overall goals and priorities.

 #### 2.2.5 Number of Positive Reactions (Reactions)

-The number of positive reactions (such as "thumbs up" or "heart" reactions) on GitHub issues can be a useful way to gauge the level of interest, engagement, and feedback from users, which can help guide developers in their efforts to fix bugs.
-[Beyond Textual Issues: Understanding the Usage and Impact of GitHub Reactions] research showed that bugs and enhancements with at least two reactions take more time to be closely compared to the ones without reactions.
+The number of positive reactions (such as "thumbs up" or "heart" reactions) on GitHub issues can be a useful way to gauge the level of interest, engagement, and feedback from users, which can help guide developers in their efforts to fix bugs. **[[3](https://github.com/anishapant21/PyTen-Bug-Fix-Analysis/edit/main/README.md#5-references)]** research showed that bugs and enhancements with at least two reactions take more time to be closely compared to the ones without reactions.
 They hypothesize that they are more complex and require more time from developers to be resolved.

 In highlighting the importance of positive reactions in the bug-fixing process, the positive reaction (having a key value of "+1") is extracted from the reaction category of the dataset.